-Meaningful Watershed Educational Experience (MWEE) volunteers needed for FALL and SPRING programs!
+Meaningful Watershed Educational Experience (MWEE) volunteers needed for SPRING and FALL programs!

 Eighteen hundred students and seventy teachers have participated in these programs since 2012.
 The students are excited to get their hands down into the soil, learn the substance of soil, the uses of soil, NO SOIL - NO FOOD, and about the human impact on soil and water.
 We have added a bonus "Pollinators" station.
 Without them we would be in big trouble.
 Check out this video on youtube

 The programs are conducted by District directors, associate directors, staff and awesome volunteers.
-We are scheduling programs for two schools in November 2016 and two schools in spring 2017.
+We are scheduling programs for two schools in April 5 & 6 and two schools in fall 2017.
 We invite you to volunteer for this great program.
 Training provided, no rocket science involved.

-Contact firstname.lastname@example.org for more information or to volunteer.
+Contact Pam Popovich at firstname.lastname@example.org for more information or to volunteer.

 is an affiliate of Prince William Soil and Water Conservation District (District).
 The District is funded by the Department of Conservation and Recreation and the Foundation.
 The District uses these funds to accomplish our mission to: provide leadership in the conservation of soil, water, and related resources to all Prince William County citizens, through technical assistance, information, and education.